Explainable Boosting Machine for Predicting Claim Severity and Frequency in Car Insurance

+\paragraph{Cyclic boosting algorithm for EBM} Hereafter, we outline the main steps of the EBM algorithm.
+To simplify the notation and without loss of generality, we omit the bivariate interaction terms in~Eq.~\eqref{eq:GAM-2D}.
+Indeed, the binning and fitting procedure described here applies in the same way to univariate and bivariate shape functions.
+Using the notation introduced in Section~\ref{subsec:notations}, the prediction rule can be written as

+where $\mathfrak{F}(\mathbf{x}_i)$ denotes the score of observation $i \in I$.
+When bivariate interaction terms are considered, the EBM procedure first fits a model including only univariate shape functions.
+Significant pairs of interacting features are then selected using the FAST algorithm proposed by \citet{lou_accurate_2013}.
+In a second step, the model is retrained by incorporating the selected interaction components.

-Hereto, we outline the main steps of this algorithm.
-Let $t \in \{1, \ldots, T\}$ denote the current iteration and initially set each component of the shape functions to zero.
+\begin{rk} As a consequence of the use of regression trees and a binning procedure in the GA$^2$M framework, both univariate and bivariate shape functions take the form of step functions.
+This representation enhances interpretability, as the contribution of each variable is explicit and easily readable. \end{rk} Let $t \in \{1, \ldots, T\}$ denote the current iteration and initially set each component of the shape functions to zero.
 Algorithm~\ref{algo:cyclic_boosting} is initialized by determining the constant that minimizes the loss function.
 At each boosting iteration $t$, each feature $X_{j}$, $j \in \{1, \ldots, p\}$, is partitioned into bins $b_{j,k}, \; k \in \{1, \ldots, K\}$, allowing shape functions to be trained independently in a cyclical manner.